ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/fluid.md

 Select all fields that you want available in your fluid field on the publish page.
 All native fieldtypes except another fluid field are available.

+### Custom field groups

+Select custom field groups to make them available to fluid field on the publish page.
+All fields in group will be displayed together in the order set on field group page.

 ## Publish Page

 ### Add

+Each fluid field has list of buttons of available custom fields and custom field groups displayed below.
+Clicking on the button adds a field (or field group) to Fluid, maintaing all of the field's settings, instructions and requirements.

-A fluid field is initially displayed as a simple dropdown 'Add', populated with the field names assigned to the fluid field.
-When you choose a field from the dropdown, it adds it to the page, maintaing all of the field's settings, instructions and requirements.
+Also each Fluid row has '+' button, clicking which shows a dropdown populated with the field names assigned to the fluid field.
+When you choose a field from the dropdown, it adds it to the page

-Fields can be used more than once and in any order.
+Fields (or field groups) can be used more than once and in any order.
 They can be re-ordered within the fluid field by dragging up or down.

 The frontend will output the various field contents in the order specified in the entry.

+NOTE: **Note:** Conditional fields are not supported inside Fluid

 ## Channel Form